VKrishna09/SAKI_Assignment_1/README.md

 # SAKI_Assignment_1

-Please go through the code, the explaination is given there itself.
+Please go through the code in the file Ex_1, the explaination is given there itself.